-If you become homeless, contact the social services office or social clinic of your municipality of residence.
-They will help you when you are looking for a flat or temporary housing.
-Temporary housing could be in a dorm, a night shelter or a flat intended for the homeless.
-Go over your situation with a social worker: how much rent you are able to pay, and whether you are eligible for any financial aid for your rent.
-You can also ask for advice from the guidance service for immigrants provided by your municipality of residence.
+If you become unhoused, please contact the social services (sosiaalipalvelut) or the services for the unhoused (asunnottomien palvelut) in your area.
+They can help you in looking for an apartment or temporary housing.
+Temporary housing options include a dorm-style shelter, night shelter or an apartment intended for the unhoused.
+Establish your situation with a social worker: how much rent you are able to pay and whether you are eligible for housing allowance.

 You can also ask for advice and assistance from the association called Vailla vakinaista asuntoa.
 It is an association that offers advice, support and guidance in housing-related matters and aims to improve the status of the homeless in society.